MFarelS/whatsapp-bot-4/README.md

 <sub><b>MhankBarBar</b></sub><br /></td>
     </tr>
 </table>
-And Much More
+And More People

 ## Rest API
-The Rest API that used in this project.<br />
+All Rest API that used in this project.<br />
 Don't forget to support them.
 - [JoJo API](https://docs-jojo.herokuapp.com)
 - [Melodicxt API](https://api-melodicxt-2.herokuapp.com)